CrunchyData/bridge-cli/README.md

 You can run `crystal spec` to run all of the specs, or `make test` to also run linting checks.

+### nix

+If you install nix, the included flake devShell will automatically have all dependencies, and you can simply run `check` to run all specs and linting.

 ## Contributing

 1. Fork it (<https://github.com/CrunchyData/bridge-cli/fork>)